bbauska/Coursera-Bootstrap/readme.md

 The syntax is the same for both Less and Sass.

-Now that we have seen some features of the CSS preprocessor languages, let\'s now examine how we can actually make use of them by doing a couple of exercises.
+Now that we have seen some features of the CSS preprocessor languages, let&apos;s now examine how we can actually make use of them by doing a couple of exercises.

-First, we\'ll do an exercise based upon Less.
+First, we&apos;ll do an exercise based upon Less.

-Then we\'ll follow that up with an exercise based on Sass.
+Then we&apos;ll follow that up with an exercise based on Sass.

 <h4>Exercise: Less</h4>

-It\'s time to move on to the next exercise, called Exercise: Less.
+It&apos;s time to move on to the next exercise, called Exercise: Less.

 Something that you wish your doctor will tell you when you visit him or her the next time.

-Nevertheless, let\'s examine less in more detail now to understand how we can define CSS classes using the less preprocessor syntax and then automatically generate the corresponding CSS classes from our less classes.
+Nevertheless, let&apos;s examine less in more detail now to understand how we can define CSS classes using the less preprocessor syntax and then automatically generate the corresponding CSS classes from our less classes.

-To get started, let\'s go to our project in the Text Editor and then inside the CSS folder, I\'m going to rename this styles.css file as styles-old.css.
+To get started, let&apos;s go to our project in the Text Editor and then inside the CSS folder, I&apos;m going to rename this styles.css file as styles-old.css.

-I\'m going to save my current version of the styles.css file because now they will write less code and SCSS code and then automatically generate the styles.css file by compiling these CSS preprocessor languages.
+I&apos;m going to save my current version of the styles.css file because now they will write less code and SCSS code and then automatically generate the styles.css file by compiling these CSS preprocessor languages.

-After doing this, then in my CSS folder, we\'ll create a new file named styles.less.
+After doing this, then in my CSS folder, we&apos;ll create a new file named styles.less.

 And inside here, I will define my less code.

-Let\'s first define some less variables.
+Let&apos;s first define some less variables.

-I\'ll say, lt-gray: ddd and so on.
+I&apos;ll say, lt-gray: ddd and so on.

 You can see that I have added in a few more less variables here.